English adventures

 Our walk today was 18km to a little village called Stanton.
 The temp was around 13c and overcast.

 We hiked on little paths through small farms.
 There were many little gates to open and go through to the next paddock or section of the track.
 The gates are known as kissing gates and stiles.
 The gates are pretty cool and very well maintained.
-I loved feeling the smoothness of the rails which occurs because thousands of hikers have opened them over the years.
+I loved feeling the smoothness of the rails which only occurs because thousands of hikers have opened them over the years.

 It’s the middle of autumn 🍂 and this particular area has received incredible amounts of wild weather and high rainfall over the last week so the tracks were quite muddy.
 One track had horses running up and down it so it was very treacherous and slippery.